What is a Customer Experience Management Platform?

 See How Qualtrics Approaches CX Platforms

 Having data is one thing, but knowing what to do with it is quite another.
-So look for analytics capabilities in a CX platform.
+So look for customer analytics capabilities in a CX platform.

 Most platforms will include some level of analytics – after all, few organizations have a team of data scientists that can help the company understand what the data means.